MoisMax085/Small-Casino-Game/README.md

 ---

 ## How to Play
+1. Run main.exe from dist library

-1. Tell the game how much money you’ve got.
+2. Tell the game how much money you’ve got.
-2. Pick your game:
+3. Pick your game:
    - **Blackjack** 🃏
    - **Roulette** 🎡
-3. Place your bet.
+4. Place your bet.
-4. Play and see if luck is on your side! ✨
+5. Play and see if luck is on your side! ✨

 ---